anrbn/GCP-Attack-Defense/README.md

   <tr>
    <td>&lt;region>
    </td>
-   <td>The region where the Cloud Function will be deployed.
+   <td>The region where the Cloud Function is located.
 For example, "us-central1".
    </td>
   </tr>
   <tr>